-27. SENESCHAL OF THE TRUE KING: A Crypt Thing sits on a throne alone a dais as the final guardian to Ungoth's sanctum.
+27. SENESCHAL OF THE TRUE KING: A Crypt Thing sits on a throne atop a dais as the final guardian to Ungoth's sanctum.
 The Crypt Thing uses his ability to teleport those worthy enough to area 28 after inscribing Ungoth's Mark on their forehead.
 So far, the Crypt Thing has not allowed Manse or any of the others to pass.
 The Crypt Thing is immune to turning.
 No treasure.
 28. CHAPEL OF SHADOW: Richly appointed chamber with black velvet curtains along N, W and S walls.
 The stone sarcophagus is where Ungoth reclines during rest and Astral Projection.
-Hidden in walls.
-The stone sarcophagus is where ungoin reclines during rest and Astra Projection.
-Indeen in the curtain folds are 16 Shadows that attack any group not bearing Ungoth's Mark.
+Hidden in the curtain folds are 16 Shadows that attack any group not bearing Ungoth's Mark.
 Candelabra and object d'art are worth 9000gp.
 Behind the west curtain above the dais is a Mirror of Mental Prowess.
 29. THRONE OF THE TRUE KING: Ungoth the Deathless (Robes of the Black Archmagi, Staff of Power, Mirror of Life Trapping) resides on his throne.
 In the east alcoves stand 13 Skeleton Warriors (+1 plate, +1kopesh) and Sothgar the Death Knight (+3 Plate, +5 Defender).
 A secret tunnel leads deeper into the valley.
 Anyone not bearing Ungoth's Mark are attacked immediately.

-29A: UNGOTH'S TREASURY: 50,000gp in coins & jewels, and the following magical items: a HolyAvenger, 2 weapons, 1 rod, 1 armor, 1 ring, 1 staff, 6 potions, 3 scrolls and 5 wondrous items.
+29A: UNGOTH'S TREASURY: 50,000gp in coins & jewels, and the following magical items: a Holy Avenger, 2 weapons, 1 rod, 1 armor, 1 ring, 1 staff, 6 potions, 3 scrolls and 5 wondrous items.